 3. If we decide to work together, what happens next?

 If we decide to continue to work together on an ongoing basis then we would have a simple agreement, which covers certain key points including day/time of appointment, confidentiality and cancellation details.

 4. How often and how long will the sessions last?

-Sessions are usually held weekly and are 50 minutes in duration.
+Sessions are usually held weekly and are 50 minutes in duration (60 minutes for couples therapy).
 Sessions are held the same time and day each week.
 The reason for this is that consistent, regular appointments are proven to help promote a better outcome for clients.

 5. How long will I need / can I have counselling for?

 I offer both short and long-term counselling.
 Some clients choose to meet for a few weekly sessions, whilst others, who want to make significant changes in the way they experience their lives, come weekly for a number of months or years.

 However long the work may continue, therapy is a significant commitment for both client and therapist.